Q: I've written a manuscript, how do I get an agent?

 A: Umm...depends on what you mean by 'worthwhile'.
 Will it help you publish?
 Definitely not.
 Agents and editors in the speculative fiction world don't really care about MFAs.
 However, if you can get into a funded MFA program, one that offers tuition remission and a stipend, then it can be a pretty good gig: not very much work, lots of free time to write, the company of other writers.
 However, don't make the mistake of thinking that this MFA program is likely to be particularly conversant with genre speculative fiction...

 Q: I write speculative fiction.
 How do I get into an MFA program?

-A: This series of posts is about four years old at this point, but I think it’s still pretty worthwhile advice.
-Here’s part one, part two, part three, and part four.
-If you have any further questions, feel free to email me (I think my email address is on the sidebar of one of these pages).
+A: This series of posts is about four years old at this point, but I think it's still pretty worthwhile advice.
+Here's part one, part two, part three, and part four.
+If you have any further questions, feel free to email me (I think my email address is in the Contact Me page)